-- Introduce themselves and communicate where they are from, where they live, what are they studying, and what are their hobbies, and ask their peers questions to obtain reciprocal information.

-- Describe family members and friends, talk about seasons and studies, provide some basic information about Arab countries, and be able to write a simple paragraph about one of the basic topics studied.
+- Introduce themselves and communicate where they are from, where they live, what are they studying, and what are their hobbies, and ask their peers questions to obtain reciprocal information. - Describe family members and friends, talk about seasons and studies, provide some basic information about Arab countries, and be able to write a simple paragraph about one of the basic topics studied.

-Course Format: The objectives of this course will be achieved from a combination of in-class conversations, group activities in (zoom rooms), individual drills and tasks (on Moodle), assigned readings, audiovisual materials, and homework.
+Course Format: The objectives of this course will be achieved from a combination of inclass conversations, group activities in class, individual drills, and tasks (on Moodle), assigned readings, audiovisual materials, and homework.
 There will be two hours and forty minutes of instruction per week, accompanied with few hours to complete course content online on Moodle.